Making Herbal Oil Infusions

 Hot oil maceration

-Another clever way to do a hot oil infusion is to use glass mason jar and place it in a warm oven or dehydrator cabinet (the type you can remove the shelves like an Excalibur) at 100-120F.
+Another clever way to do a hot oil infusion is to fill a glass mason jar with herb and oil and place it in a warm oven or cabinet-style dehydrator (the type you can remove the shelves like an Excalibur or a Tribest Sonoma) at 95-105F.
 This is my preferred way to do smaller batches of oils where even a mini crockpot would be overkill.
+It’s also a whole lot easier to fine-tune the temperature.

 Once again, different herbalists have all sorts of different recommendations for how long the oil should be infused.
-8-12 hours or overnight is common.
+A day or two is pretty common.
 The Herbal Academy recommends 4-8 hours (or more).
-Richo Cech recommends a whole week for fresh herbs or 2 weeks for fresh St. John’s wort.
-Crack the lid of the slow cooker to allow moisture from the fresh plant matter to evaporate during the infusion process.
-For dried herbs, Cech recommends a 2-week infusion in the slow cooker.
-Personally, I usually stop after 48 hours or so, unless I’m looking for a particularly potent infusion.
+Richo Cech recommends a whole week for fresh herbs and two for dried.
+Be sure to crack the lid of the slow cooker to allow moisture from the fresh plant matter to evaporate during the infusion process.

 Whatever method you choose to follow, when the time is up, turn off the crockpot and allow the infused oil to cool slightly.
 When the temperature is comfortable to work with, use a fine mesh strainer or colander suspended over a glass bowl to separate the oil from the marc.
 Use the back of a spoon to the press the plant material and squeeze out as much of the precious infusion as possible.